astronomer/docs/astro/workspace-api-tokens.md

 export ASTRO_API_TOKEN=<your-token>
 ```

 After you set the variables, you can run `astro deployment` and `astro workspace` commands for your Workspace without authenticating yourself to Astronomer.
-Astronomer recommends storing `ASTRO_API_TOKEN` as a secret before using it to programmatically update a Deployment.
+Astronomer recommends storing `ASTRO_API_TOKEN` as a secret before using it to automate the Astro CLI for production workflows.

-## Use an API key for CI/CD
+## Use an API token for CI/CD

-You can use Workspace API keys to automate various actions in CI/CD.
-A few notable examples are:
+You can use Workspace API tokens to automate various Workspace and Deployment management workflows in CI/CD.

--

  Regardless of your use case, you must make the following environment variable available to your CI/CD environment:

 ```
 ASTRO_API_TOKEN=<your-token>